 Keep a bowl by the door and fill it with warm water when your dog heads outside or use your DIY Muddy Paw Wash Station as a snowball remover!

 When they are ready to come back in simply dip each paw individually in the bowls and then gently dry with a towel.

 The snowballs will melt away fast!

-We recommend making sure that you’re checking your dog regularly in the wintertime to make sure there is no cracking, bleeding or infection.
+We recommend making sure that you’re checking your dog’s paws regularly in the wintertime to make sure there is no cracking, bleeding or infection.